Vertical Farming Systems: Your 3 Biggest Questions Answered

-Can vertical farming be done at home?
+Can it be done at home?

 In a home situation vertical farming can be done simply by attaching containers to a wall or a latticework and growing in containers that hang or are attached.
 Most of the time the growing can be done with an incredibly small amount of water and plant food, aside from taking a lot less time to work the farm and to harvest.

 Vertical farming has proven to be incredibly successful in both farm and home.
-There is no seasonality involved since the growing can be done inside in very small areas, making it ideal for home use as well as for manufacturing .
+There is no seasonality involved since the growing can be done inside in very small areas, making it ideal for home use as well as for urban gardening .
 There's no risk of bad weather or even of drought and other issues such as contaminated seed from outside intervention.

 Can you make money in vertical farming

 Mixed-use greenhouses were proposed and built by architect Ken Yeang.
-Yeang proposes that instead of hermetically sealed mass-produced agriculture that plant life should be cultivated within open air, mixed-use grenhouses, even skyscrapers, for climate control and consumption (i.e., a personal or communal planting space as per the needs of the individual).
+Yeang proposes that instead of hermetically sealed mass-produced agriculture that plant life should be cultivated within open air, mixed-use greenhouses, even skyscrapers, for climate control and consumption (i.e., a personal or communal planting space as per the needs of the individual).

 This version of vertical farming is based upon personal or community use rather than the wholesale production and distribution plant life that aspires to feed an entire city.
 It thus requires less of an initial investment than Despommier's "vertical farm".